r-pufky/wireguard-initramfs/README.md

 ## Legacy compatibility

 If you are a user using a previous release, such as the one dated 2023-10-21, you can update your current projects by running

 ```bash
 sudo bash scripts/migrate_project_structure.sh
 ```

-This should keep your project structure and contents intact.
+This should keep your project structure and contents intact; however manual **validation** is required as full wireguard adapter configs are now supported.

 ## Bug / Patches / Contributions?